 about 3 in 10 children affected, canker sores come back for years after the first outbreak.
 They can’t be spread from one child to another.

-Canker sores that keep coming back may be related to celiac disease, inflammatory disease, or HIV infection.
+Canker sores that keep coming back may be linked to celiac disease, inflammatory bowel disease, or HIV infection.